-Pro version also calculates pump duty.
+The Pro version can also calculate the pump duty.
 This is the required operating point of the pump.
-It is the flow required, and the pressure required at that flow.
+It is the flow required, and the pressure, required at that flow.

 If the hydraulic grade falls below 1:100 then a pump size is calculated.
-With this hydraulic grade a single residence will require around DN 50mm copper tube.
-Therefore a pump is necessary to increase the supply pressure to fixture outlets.
-However if the pump is above the tank, the start pressure is limited to -60kPa (6m).
+With this hydraulic grade, a single residence will require around DN 50mm copper tube.
+Therefore, a pump is necessary to increase the supply pressure to fixture outlets.
+However, if the pump is above the tank, the start pressure is limited to -60kPa (6m).
 Centrifugal pumps will be struggling to draw (lift) that high.